Making a Pharmacokinetic Tool Discoverable: SEO and Trust First

 Written by

-Building production-grade AI tools across medicine, finance, and productivity β without a CS degree.
+Korea University, College of Pharmacy (B.S. + M.S., drug delivery systems & industrial pharmacy).
+Building production-grade AI tools across medicine, finance, and productivity — without a CS degree.
 Domain expertise first, code second.